 If the sale does not proceed, the payment made to your solicitor or licensed conveyancer must be returned to Mercer.
 Mercer will credit the funds back to your accounts.

-You may make a withdrawal to purchase a subsequent home as a previous homeowner in certain circumstances.
+You may make a first-home withdrawal as a previous homeowner in certain circumstances.
 The application process is the same as above with the following additional steps.

-You need to apply to Kāinga Ora (formerly Housing New Zealand) to determine whether you are eligible under this category.
+You need to apply to Kāinga Ora to determine whether you are eligible under this category.
 Kāinga Ora must be satisfied that your financial position in terms of assets and liabilities is what would be expected of a person who has never owned a home.

 Kāinga Ora will provide written confirmation if your application is successful.
 You need to include a copy of this with your application to UniSaver.